cloudcreativity/laravel-json-api/docs/basics/routing.md

 config is **always** relative to the root URL on a host, i.e. from `/`.
 This means when registering your routes, you need to ensure that no prefix has already been applied.

->  The default Laravel installation has an `api` prefix for API routes.
-If you are registering a JSON API in your `routes/api.php` file, you will need to remove the prefix from the `mapApiRoutes()` method in your `RouteServiceProvider`.
+>  The default Laravel installation has an `api` prefix for API routes and uses the default `App\Http\Controllers` namespace.
+If you are registering a JSON API in your `routes/api.php` file, you will need to remove the prefix and the namespace from the `mapApiRoutes()` method in your
+`RouteServiceProvider`.

 ## Resource Routes